Jake Roberts: Professional wrestling persona

 Roberts derived his nickname for seeming snake-like and untrustworthy.
-On the Pick Your Poison DVD, he says he got his nickname by copying Oakland Raiders quarterback Ken "The Snake" Stabler (of whom he was a fan).
+On the Pick Your Poison DVD, he claimed he got his nickname by copying Oakland Raiders quarterback Ken "The Snake" Stabler (of whom he was a fan).
 To accentuate this, he often slid ("slithered") into and out of the ring on his belly under the bottom rope.
 His ring name "Jake Roberts" was extrapolated from the initials of J. R. Ewing, the similarly backhanded character from the TV series Dallas.
 Once he reached the World Wrestling Federation (WWF) in March 1986, he would bring a Burmese python (most were named "Damien") to ringside in a canvas bag.
 Other types used were a reticulated python named Lucifer, an unnamed devenomized cobra, and an albino Burmese python named Revelations (during Roberts's Christian conversion gimmick in 1996).
 After executing a DDT for the pin, he would place a python on the opponent, to various reactions.

+In later time, Roberts, who in real life was actually extremely paranoid of snakes, acknowledged that he actually came with the idea for the Snake gimmick during a time he was "shooting my mouth off" while stoned.

 Roberts has been praised for his ring psychology.
 Jim Ross said he also stands out for his promo work.
 Ted DiBiase said he enjoyed working with Roberts, and Bad News Brown called him his second-best opponent.
 Randy Savage said he enjoyed his run with Roberts, whose work was impressive.